Lokgic/diss-repo/src/keynes-chapter.md

 # Conclusion

-We have seen that evidential weight manifests itself in a number of different ways---the amount of evidence, expected utility, and resiliency.
+We have seen that evidential weight manifests itself in a number of different ways---the amount of evidence, difference in conditional probabilities, and resiliency of expected loss.
 The main goal of this chapter is to present these ideas in the most intuitive way possible, in the facilitation of the philosophical substance in the next chapters.
 In particular, perhaps the most pressing issue---one that has been absence from the discussion of the weight of evidence after Keynes---is the *normative* role it is supposed to play.
 It is easy to get lost between the formalism and metaphors, but it is important not to lose sight of what is at stake here: evidential weight, if it were to be a substantive concept, must answer questions that the balance of the evidence does not.
 As a matter of fact, Keynes finds this far more puzzling than the quantitative measurement of the weight of evidence.
 This is the issue to which we shall now turn in chapter 2.